Syntax Document

 }

-The type of result will be automatically inferred based on the return type of the first branch.
+result type will be automatically inferred based on the return type of the first branch.

 string result = match {